-(Many of these symptoms are similar to those of bacterial vaginosis, which is an imbalance of the good and bad bacteria in your vagina.
-Learn more on BV here.)
+Many yeast infection symptoms are similar to those of bacterial vaginosis, which is an imbalance of the good and bad bacteria in your vagina.
+Learn more on BV here.

 Pregnancy, diabetes, poor eating habits, STIs, or medicines like steroids or chemotherapy, excessive stress, and lack of sleep...basically anything that we deal with on a regular basis that seems almost impossible to avoid (hello stress eating because you know you haven’t gotten enough sleep for your year-end review at work...).

 To help prevent or treat yeast infections, we recommend wearing cotton underwear (and going sans underwear when sleeping to let your vulva get some air).
 Take a look at your diet to see if you might be feeding the bad bacteria with too much sugar—there’s growing evidence that your gut microbiome has an effect on literally every other bodily function.
 Basically, treat your body with the love and respect you’d give your partner(s), or want for your family and friends.

 Yeast infections can clear up within a few days, or last up to a couple weeks.
 If you’re in need of immediate relief, take a warm bath with our soothing Tonic.
 A few drops of this essential-oil packed relief-in-a-bottle has a soothing jojoba oil base while Cedar Wood, Sweet Orange, and Oregon Grape are natural antibacterials that stimulate blood flow to your pelvic region so your body can heal itself faster.
 You can also apply the Tonic topically along with the super moisturizing Salve.
 And if you’re in a rush, or need a relief in less than two seconds flat, spritz a bit of our Hydrosol for a no-mess solution.
 This water soluble toning spray is made from the same element you are (water) and works with what you’ve got, rather than against it.